jantman/biweeklybudget/docs/source/jsdoc.formBuilder.rst

    :param Object options:
    :param String options.htmlClass: The HTML class to apply to the element
    :param String options.helpBlock: Content for block of help text after input
+   :param String options.groupHtml: Additional HTML to add to the outermost form-group div.
+This is where we'd usually add a default style/display.
    :returns: **FormBuilder** -- this